Topological Phases and Curvature-Driven Pattern Formation in Cholesteric Shells: Conclusions

 After investigating the effects of topological confinement, we switched our attention to geometrical effects, \emph{i.e.} we studied how non-uniform curvature affects the stability of topological phases.
 Interestingly, we found that polygons with a number of edges less than $6$ are attracted towards areas with larger Gaussian curvature.
 We argue that this effect can be rationalized by interpreting $n$-edges polygons in the tessellation as defective structures carrying a topological charge $q=1-n/6$ so that these are attracted by positive (negative) Gaussian curvature for $n<6$ ($n>6$) to minimize elastic deformations of crystalline structures.
 In this respect, our findings pose the intriguing question of how external perturbations which are able to change the shell shape --a shear flow, for instance-- might affect the relaxation properties of quasi-crystalline configurations.
 We believe that addressing this question will be relevant to understanding how to use external cues and geometry to self assemble a desired defect configuration.

 The pathway described above is not the only one through which geometry affects pattern formation in our system.
 Indeed, we showed that non-uniform curvature can be exploited to stabilise coexistence between different topological phases.
 In particular, we considered the case of toroidal shells which feature regions with both positive and negative Gaussian curvature.
 At intermediate chirality we observed coexistence between a helical phase and a hexagonal half-skyrmion tessellation, respectively localised in regions of negative and positive curvature.
 At larger chirality and close to the isotropic transition, coexistence between isotropic and hexagonal phase was instead observed.
-The selection of which phases appear is determined by a competition between chirality, which favours the isotropic phase, and curvature, which effectively renormalizes the chirality and can stabilize hexagonal patterning even in regions which would be otherwise isotropic.
+The selection of which phases appear is determined by a competition between chirality, which favours the isotropic phase, and curvature, which effectively renormalizes the chirality and can stabilize hexagonal patterning even in regions that would be otherwise isotropic.
+These considerations gain even more relevance by observing that recent experimental studies \cite{Norouzi2022,Tran2020,Durey2022, Laventrovich2020, Tran2018} on cholesteric shells reported that homeotropic anchoring can result in fingering patterns or arrays of skyrmions, and found that the different topological phases where actually controllable by applying an alternating electric field or changing the shell thickness, a case of study which we will address in future work.

-Besides being of theoretical interest, to understand liquid crystalline ordering and topological phases on non-Euclidean geometries, our work can stimulate future experimental research in the field of cholesteric shells.
+Besides being of theoretical interest to understanding liquid crystalline ordering and topological phases on non-Euclidean geometries, we are positive that our work will stimulate future experimental research in the field of cholesteric shells.
 Nowadays it is now possible to self-assemble these systems in the lab, for instance by confining liquid crystals to the surface of emulsion droplets; toroidal geometries can also be created by shaping oil droplets in shear-yielding materials.
 Such realisations could be used to test our numerical predictions experimentally.